cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-houston.md

 title: BDD Kickstart, Houston 2017
 summary:
 hero:
-  subtitle: A world-class BDD training for devs, testers, product owners and BAs
+  subtitle: A world-class BDD training for devs, testers and the business
   dates: May 2nd-3rd 2017
   cta:
     link: https://www.getdrip.com/forms/29515959/submissions/new